-KINNATE BIOPHARMA INC. Annual Meeting of Stockholders June 11, 2021 9:00 AM PT This proxy is solicited by the Board of Directors
+KINNATE BIOPHARMA INC. Annual Meeting of Stockholders June 10, 2022 9:00 AM PT This proxy is solicited by the Board of Directors

-The undersigned stockholder(s) hereby appoint(s) and , or either of them, as proxies, each with the power to appoint his/her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this Proxy Card, all of the shares of voting stock of Kinnate Biopharma Inc. that the stockholder(s) is/are entitled to vote at the Kinnate Biopharma Inc. Virtual Annual Meeting to be held exclusively online via live webcast at www.virtualshareholdermeeting.com/KNTE2021 on June 11, 2021 at 9:00 AM PT, and any adjournment or postponement thereof.
+The undersigned stockholder(s) hereby appoint(s) Nima Farzan and Mark Meltz, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this Proxy Card, all of the shares of voting stock of Kinnate Biopharma Inc. that the stockholder(s) is/are entitled to vote at the Kinnate Biopharma Inc. Virtual Annual Meeting to be held exclusively online via live webcast at www.virtualshareholdermeeting.com/KNTE2022 on June 10, 2022 at 9:00 AM PT, and any adjournment or postponement thereof.